 Attorney Michael Kraut used to be one of the most feared DUI prosecutors in the Southland.
 He worked for 14 years as one of the most Senior Deputy District Attorneys in LA.
 Now he is taking on criminal defense clients.
-Attorney Kraut is Harvard Law School trained, and his firm, the Kraut Law Group, has won the esteem of judges and respect of legal peers.
+Attorney Kraut is Harvard Law School trained, and his firm, the Kraut Criminal & DUI Lawyers, has won the esteem of judges and respect of legal peers.
 Unlike lifetime criminal defense attorneys – who usually have a single perspective on the system – Attorney Kraut has a dual perspective, which allows him to innovate and dialog effectively with prosecutors and judges.

 If you have been arrested for a DUI in Los Angeles or you are under investigation for driving under the influence in Southern California, please contact Los Angeles criminal defense attorney Michael Kraut for 24/7 assistance by phone at (323) 464-6453 or toll free at (888) 334-6344 or online.